-Boost your conversion rate with product visuals: 4 mistakes to avoid
+Boost your conversion rate: 4 mistakes to avoid

 Photos represent the first factor prompting a purchase from online consumers, followed by technical details and product descriptions, then by online client reviews.

 Products visuals : the first factor prompting a purchase